OmBandgar-07/ATM-MANAGEMENT-SYSTEM/README.md

-# ATM-MANAGEMENT-SYSTEM
+# ATM Management System

-Python ATM project using Flask
+This is a Python-based ATM project developed using Flask, HTML, and CSS.

+## Features
+- User login with PIN
+- Balance check
+- Deposit & Withdraw
+- Admin panel

+## Technologies Used
+- Python
+- Flask
+- HTML, CSS